guysogood/rentalCar_app_v2/README.md

 npm install @supabase/supabase-js @expo/vector-icons

 # Expo SDK
 The project was built in Expo SDK 52.0.46 which can not be run in later bersion.
-Please use Expo Go application oniOS simulator or open webhosting.
+Please use Expo Go application on iOS simulator or open web hosting.